Dolls serve as comfort; they also creep us out. Which is it gonna be? And how do storytellers utilise their multivalent presence in our lives?

-- Each chapter is headed something like ‘Things That Smell’ or ‘Things You Keep Secret’, which is the structure of the gameshow Miranda’s mother is preparing for.
+Each chapter is headed something like ‘Things That Smell’ or ‘Things You Keep Secret’, which is the structure of the gameshow Miranda’s mother is preparing for.
 In this way, the mother’s desire to win money at a gameshow is a subplot and structural guide to Miranda’s story — wanting to solve a mystery of notes which seem to come from the future.

-- The chapters are very short, more like micro chapters.
+The chapters are very short, more like micro chapters.
 There are advantages and disadvantages to doing this.
 The advantage is that you feel you’re making progress.
 Structurally, short chapters fit the theme of time as a series of individuated moments.
 But here’s what one of my Goodreads friends had to say:

 I didn’t hate [When You Reach Me], just found it quite hard to read.
 The chapters are very short which seriously interrupted the flow of the story for me.
 I understand that this is probably aimed at keeping the interest and attention spans of the target audience (children) but I think it would have been better to extend the chapters and allow the reader the chance to get drawn into the story more.

 Miranda herself is more of an observer than someone on a hero mission.
 People around her each have their own desires and plans and she regards her community as a mystery to be solved.
 Who is the laughing man?
 Why isn’t her best friend talking to her anymore?
 Is time travel possible?
 Why did the bully punch Sal?
 What is the Queen Bee mean girl planning for her beta?
 And so on.

 For the final quarter of the book, the reader is in audience inferior position.
 We watch Miranda embark upon a mission.
 She’s in a 1970s assembly, helping Annemarie get to the toilet before she wets herself (a Save the Cat moment which endears her to us).
 She’s asking Wheelie for paper (we don’t know what for).
 Miranda has gone from being a fairly passive viewpoint character to being the hero of her own story.
 This is a subtle but satisfying switch and increases narrative drive as readers head for the climax.

-Miranda is the Every Child so her weakness is that she has limited freedoms.
+Miranda is the Every Child so her shortcoming is that she has limited freedoms.
 These kids have quite a lot of freedom, to my mind, being New York City kids and living in a socially connected neighbourhood.